How to Use Herbs If You Have Atrial Fibrillation

 How to Get Started

 - Know you won’t be giving up your prescription medications (not right away anyway).
-It would be unwise to think herbs are going to substitute for the medications.
+It would be unwise to think herbs are going to substitute for medications.
 This would be like thinking that just because you have new orthopedic boots you don’t need your wheelchair anymore.

 - You’ll have to determine what herbs to take and how much.
 This is best accomplished by seeing a professional herbalist.
-It’s a good idea to look from a herbalist with the most extensive training; you want an herbalist who has gone through an official herbal school.
+It's a good idea to look for a herbalist with the most extensive training; you want an herbalist who has gone through an official herbal school.

 - Lastly, you have to take the herbs as recommended by the herbalist.
 Keep records of how you are feeling each day.
 You’ll start to see changes very soon.